Who are we?

 What at are my data subject rights?

-We support the rights of data subjects as defined in Act and the UK GDPR, including:
+We support the rights of data subjects as defined in the UK GDPR, including:

 - right to be informed (chiefly via this policy)